 Holding quarterly marketing meetings with your team, planning your goals and targeting campaigns in monthly increments will ensure that you are planning seasonal campaigns far enough in advance.

 For example, a florist may want to target families decorating for Christmas with wreathes and poinsettias in the months leading up to the holiday, and their bouquet and boxed chocolate special in the weeks before Valentine’s Day.
 Trying to put together the content marketing collateral needed for these seasonally relevant campaigns in the weeks leading up to them will cause your team a lot of stress.
 Instead, make a point to plan each campaign several months in advance, providing yourself plenty of time to create the content you need to enlighten and intrigue potential customers.

 Of course, the first step in developing a content calendar is choosing what platform you would like to use.
-Take a look at this post on Writtent.com for assistance deciding on the calendar that will best suit your needs and preferences.
+There are plenty of tools out there—just look for one that will best suit your needs and preferences.

 Start building your content calendar, meet with your team, and develop a strategy to accelerate your content marketing.